netgen/local-development-setup/docs/source/ubuntu/nginx.rst

    cd ~/projects
    git clone git@github.com:netgen/local-development-setup.git

-They you will also need to find the location of configuration files and logs, which depends on the OS and package manager.
+Then you will also need to find the location of configuration files and logs, which depends on the OS and package manager.

 Copy the configuration files to the configuration directory: